syncfusion-content/javascript-docs/js/Diagram/ContextMenu.md

 ## Context Menu Events

-  * You will be notified with events when you try to open the context menu items(`contextMenuBeforeOpen`) and when you click the menu items(`contextMenuClick`).
-The following code snippet illustrates how to define those events.
+  * You would be notified with events when you try to open the context menu items(`contextMenuBeforeOpen`) and when you click the menu items(`contextMenuClick`).
+The following code example illustrates how to define those events.

 {% highlight js %}